-Active learning is based on a learning theory called constructivism, which asserts that learners construct their own understanding of a topic by building upon their prior knowledge.
-Implementing active learning therefore means shifting the focus of instruction away from knowledge transmission to learners' knowledge construction through the creation of guided tasks, interactions, opportunities, and environments that are conducive to deep learning.
+Active learning is based on constructivism, a learning theory that asserts that learners construct their own understanding of a topic by building upon their prior knowledge.
+Implementing active learning therefore means shifting the focus of instruction away from knowledge transmission to learners' knowledge construction through the creation of guided tasks, interactions, assignments, and environments that cultivate deep, meaningful learning.
 A closely related theory—social constructivism—holds that active learning best takes place when the construction of knowledge occurs in collaboration with others.

 - Student-centred learning, where the diverse learning needs of students, rather than the need to push through content, are at the centre of the learning process.

 - Problem-based learning, where students are given a problem or scenario that requires to formulate questions, analyse evidence, connect evidence to pre-existing theories, derive conclusions, and reflect on their learning.